 The District supports an economically active population of 47,700 and has strengths in Finance and Business Services, ICT including Science and Technology, Retail, and Accommodation and Food Services.
 Notable employers include St James's Place, The Colt Car Co, Campden BRI, Royal Agricultural University and Fire Service College.
-In 2015, the District had a marginally higher representation of smaller enterprises: 89% are micro businesses employing less than 10 people, 9% are small businesses with between 10 and 29 employees, 65 enterprises-have between 50-249 employees and 15 enterprises have over 250 employees.
+In 2015, the District had a marginally higher representation of smaller enterprises: 89% are micro businesses employing less than 10 people, 9% are small businesses with between 10 and 29 employees, 65 enterprises have between 50-249 employees and 15 enterprises have over 250 employees.
 However, there are pockets of deprivation and median wages for people working in the District are below the national average.
 Affordability of housing is a significant issue for the District, as a result businesses can face skill and labour shortages.
 There is a 19% gap in the employment rate between those with a long-term health condition and overall employment rate, which is the highest rate in the county.
 The District also performs poorly in terms of social mobility.

-The 2011 Census shows that the District is relatively well self-contained although it is a net importer of labour of under 2,000 people from predominantly adjoining districts including Swindon, Wychavon and Stroud.
+The 2011 Census shows that the District is relatively well self-contained although it is a net importer of labour of around 2,000 people from predominantly adjoining districts including Swindon, Wychavon and Stroud.
+The job density is the second highest in the South West.

 With a highly skilled population and key business assets, Cotswold offers a unique business location with a high quality of life within an internationally recognised outstanding natural environment and built heritage assets.
+Productivity is 17% above the national average and the second highest in the South West.